Smartphone-Companions/ESP32-ANCS-Notifications/README.md

 # ESP32NotificationsLib
 Easy-to-use Arduino library for interfacing an ESP 32 with Bluetooth LE mobile device notifications.

+This library is designed to follow the standard Arduino library style, and be as easy to use and clear as possible for non-programmers (i.e. no lambda functions, threads, new C++ language features, etc.)

+## Features

+    * Easily start re-advertising the ESP 32 device if BLE connection is lost.
+    * Apple ANCS notification support, with advanced message details.

 ## Installation

 Put the unzipped library code into your ~/arduino/libraries/ folder, under a ESP32NotificationsLib subfolder: